tepseg-lab/ansible-openwisp2/README.md

 Install OpenWISP2 for testing in a VirtualBox VM
 -------------------------------------------------

-If you want to try out **OpenWISP 2** in your own development environment, the safest way is to use a VirtualBox Virtual Machine (from here on VM).
+If you want to try out **TEPSEG 2** in your own development environment, the safest way is to use a VirtualBox Virtual Machine (from here on VM).

 ### Using Vagrant

-**Since August 2018 there's a new fast and easy way to install OpenWISP 2 for testing purposes** leveraging [Vagrant](https://www.vagrantup.com), a popular open source tool for building and maintaining portable virtual software development environments.
+**Since August 2018 there's a new fast and easy way to install TEPSEG 2 for testing purposes** leveraging [Vagrant](https://www.vagrantup.com), a popular open source tool for building and maintaining portable virtual software development environments.

-To use this new way, clone the repository [vagrant-openwisp2](https://github.com/openwisp/vagrant-openwisp2), it contains the instructions (in the `README.md`) and the vagrant configuration to perform the automatic installation.
+To use this new way, clone the repository [vagrant-openwisp2](https://github.com/burlesquer/vagrant-openwisp2), it contains the instructions (in the `README.md`) and the vagrant configuration to perform the automatic installation.

-Alternatively, you can read on to learn how to install *VirtualBox* and run *ansible-openwisp2* manually, this is useful if you need to test advanced customisations of *OpenWISP*.
+Alternatively, you can read on to learn how to install *VirtualBox* and run *ansible-openwisp2* manually, this is useful if you need to test advanced customisations of *TEPSEG*.

 ### Installing Debian 9 on VirtualBox